 Our board of directors has adopted a written statement of policy regarding transactions with related persons, which we refer to as our related person policy.
 Subject to the exceptions described below, our related person policy requires our audit committee to review and approve any proposed related person transaction and all material facts with respect thereto.
 In reviewing a transaction, our audit committee will consider all relevant facts and circumstances, including (1) whether the terms are fair to the Company, (2) whether the transaction is material to the Company, (3) the role the related person played in arranging the transaction, (4) the structure of the transaction, (5) the interests of all related persons in the transaction, and (6) whether the transaction has the potential to influence the exercise of business judgment by the related person or others.
 Our audit committee will not approve or ratify a related person transaction unless it determines that, upon consideration of all relevant information, the transaction is beneficial to our Company and shareholders and the terms of the transaction are fair to our Company.
 No related person transaction will be consummated without the approval or ratification of our audit committee.
 Under our related person policy, a related person includes any of our directors, director nominees, executive officers, any beneficial owner of more than 5% of our common stock and any immediate family member of any of the foregoing.
-Related party transactions exempt from our policy include payment of compensation by the Company to a related person for the related person's service to the Company as an employee, director or executive officer, transactions available to all of our employees and shareholders on the same terms and transactions between us and the related person or its affiliates, involve \$120,000 or less in a year.
-Other than the items discussed under "Participation in our Secondary Offering," "Karbon Kinetics," "Employment of Related Person," and "Severance Agreements
+Related party transactions exempt from our policy include payment of compensation by the Company to a related person for the related person's service to the company as an employee, director or executive officer, transactions available to all of our employees and shareholders on the same terms and transactions between us and the related person that, when aggregated with the amount of all other transactions between us and the related person or its affiliates, involve \$120,000 or less in a year.
+Other than the items discussed under "Karbon Kinetics," "E